TimmyChan/euler-problemset-sage/README.md

 ### Why SAGEmath for Project Euler Problems

 The approach to these problems focuses on using the appropriate tools to tackle appropriate problems.
-Since mathematical research software have seen significant optimization in NumPy, SciPy, etc., and C++ packages make things go vroom already, SAGEmath is appropriate because:
+Since mathematical research software have seen significant optimization in NumPy, SciPy, etc., and C++ packages make things go vroom already.

+SAGEmath is appropriate because:

 0. **Accessibility**: Sagemath is _FOSS_ alternative to Magma, Maple, Mathematica, and MATLAB; designed by and for mathematics researchers, and usable for anyone who knows python.

 1. **Ease of Use**:
    - [Linux installation](https://doc.sagemath.org/html/en/installation/linux.html#sec-gnu-linux) is super easy on Linux since Python and TeX come prepackaged in many distros.
 Windows and Mac simple installation also available too.
    - [Jupyter integration] as demonstrated in this project.
    - [CoCalc](https://cocalc.com/features/sage) allows for collaborative computational work (freemium).

 2. **Highly Optimized**: "SageMath allows those students who are more interested in math than `malloc()` to spend more time thinking about math and less time figuring out why their code segfaults."